araujocode/philosophical-topic-modeling/README.md

 make scrape
 ```

-What it does:
+This will:

-1. Crawls the SEP index (`https://plato.stanford.edu/entries/`)
+1. Crawl the SEP index (`/entries/`)
-2. Downloads each article, extracts title & content via BeautifulSoup
+2. Download each article, extract title & content
-3. Inserts into `data/sep.db` using SQLite
+3. Insert into `data/sep.db`

-**Verify**:
+Verify:

 ```bash
 sqlite3 data/sep.db "SELECT COUNT(*) FROM documents;"